 In 2012 the University Press of Kentucky published my first book, Remembering The Battle of the Crater: War as Murder.
 I am currently editing a book of essays, titled, Interpreting the Civil War at Museums and Historic Sites for Rowan & Littlefield’s “Interpreting History Series.”

-My other major project is a book-length study that is tentatively titled, Searching For Black Confederates: The Civil War’s Most Persistent Myth.
+My other major project is a book-length study that is tentatively titled, Searching For Black Confederates: The Civil War’s Most Persistent Myth and is currently under advance contract with the University of North Carolina Press.

 I write regularly for The Daily Beast.
 My essays have also appeared in New York Times and the Atlantic.